 Where should I potty train?

-- Putting the potty in a room where your child usually plays can help them to get used to the potty and prepare for potty training.
+- Always nearby.
+Putting the potty in a room where your child usually plays can help them to get used to the potty and prepare for potty training.

-- Take the potty with you if you’re away from home.
+- Home and away.
+Take the potty with you if you’re away from home.

-How can I help my child to potty train?
+How can I help my child?
+Potty training tips

-- You can help your child stay dry at night by not offering baby formula or other drinks too close to bedtime.
+- Less liquids before bedtime.
+You can help your child stay dry at night by not offering baby formula or other drinks too close to bedtime.

-- If problems crop up, don’t make a fuss about it.
+- Be patient.
+If problems crop up, don’t make a fuss about it.
 Take a break from potty training for 2-4 weeks, and then try again.